I really didn't care for The Book of Boba Fett. And I thought Kenobi was an amateurish bore.

 You're right: Star Wars, as George has said repeatedly, is for children.

 It's smart, it's well written, there are interesting characters with depth, the dialogue is complex, and the story takes its time being told.

 It builds and builds to meaningful crescendoes thanks to the care and effort spent on fleshing out the characters beforehand.

 So when action DOES happen, it's meaningful.
 Action after action between action before more action and as a prelude to the real action is just a meaningless cacophony.

 Unlike the other Star Wars shows (okay, Mandalorian was decent, and The Volume tech is flat out mind blowing).
 And it is quite obviously for adults.

 You can tell Gilroy is a history nerd.
-The show evokes totalitarian regimes on earth like no other Star Wars program.
+The show evokes totalitarian regimes on earth like no other Star Wars iteration.

-It makes The Book of Boba Fett, about your friendly neighbourhood (and Disneyfied) drug cartel overlord, look pathetic, juvenile and ridiculous.
+It makes The Book of Boba Fett, about your friendly neighbourhood (Disneyfied) drug cartel overlord, look pathetic, juvenile and ridiculous.